SvenMichaelKlose/bender/README.md

 ### ASM expressions

-The ASM macro generates parsed expressions for you.
+Function ASM generates parsed expressions for you.
 They are explained in the next session.
 It expects one or more assembly source strings.